steveberardi/starplot/docs/reference-styling.md

 ## Extending a Style

 Once you have an instance of a PlotStyle, then you can customize it with the PlotStyle's [`extend`](#starplot.PlotStyle.extend) method.
-This method takes a list of dictionaries and applies them to the original style in sequential order.
+This method takes in one or more args of dictionaries and applies them to the original style in sequential order.
 In other words, when extending a PlotStyle, **you only have to define style properties that you want to override from the current style** — similar to how Cascading Style Sheets (CSS) work.

 Starplot has a few [built-in extensions](#built-in-style-extensions) for applying color schemes, hiding labels, etc. But, you can also easily create your own extensions.

 ### Basic Example
 Here's a simple example of extending a style to use a different font for Bayer labels of stars: